githubschool/wtd-hello/teresa.md

 ---
 layout: page
-title: template
+title: Teresa
 ---

+## What I do
-## I fool around with content and code.
+I fool around with content and code.

-## I prefer time off and travel.
+## My favorite things
+- :travel:
+- :airplane:

 ## Stuff